pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" display-event-info></pretix-widget>
 ```

+### Availability and pricing

+This section explains how to change the availability and pricing of certain products inside the widget.

 #### Pre-selecting a voucher

 You can pre-select a voucher for the widget with the `voucher` attribute: